By Ryan Slabaugh

 “There’s a myriad of issues affecting how we make our food,” said Hulse.
 “Saving seeds.
 Climate change.
 Soil degradation.
 Marketing and selling our goods.
 We support anything that is going to help us sustain and grow agriculture, which is why we are happy to have you here this week.”

 The event continues Wednesday and Thursday (Nov.
-14-15).
+14-15, 2018).
 Read highlights from Day 2 here.
+Learn about Day 3 here, including an on-site Tractor Time podcast episode.

 Ryan Slabaugh is the General Manager and Publisher of Acres U.S.A.
 He’s on assignment all week in Belmopan, Belize.